YPares/nih-faust-jit/README.md

   are just summed together.
 The plugin exposes a Gain parameter to the host.
   Don't forget to use it if your instrument script doesn't perform some volume reduction already.
-- Parameters changed via the GUI widgets are not saved in the plugin's state.
-  They will return to the default value they have in the script when the plugin is reloaded.
 - Keyboard input is not supported (you cannot directly type a value in numeric entry).
   This comes from [a bug in baseview](https://github.com/RustAudio/baseview/issues/152).